Gameye/nakama-fleetmanager/README.md

 - Gameye image name (Also known as a Gameye application)
 - Gameye region (Also known as a Gameye location)

 You must also have already published a game server build to one of the image registries Gameye pulls images from.
 The associated build version number is also required in the configuration.
+See [example.yml](./examples/main/example.yml) for the full list of required environment variables.

 ## Installation